bioboot/bimm143_W18/lectures.md

 # Class material

 <a name="1"></a>
-## 1: Welcome to Foundations of Bioinformatics
+## 1: Introduction to Bioinformatics databases and key online resources

 **Topics**:
-Course introduction, Leaning goals & expectations, Biology is an information science, History of Bioinformatics, Types of data, Application areas and introduction to upcoming course segments, Student 30-second introductions, Student computer setup.
+Course introduction, Leaning goals & expectations, Biology is an information science, History of Bioinformatics, Types of data, Application areas and introduction to upcoming course segments, Student 30-second introductions, Introduction to NCBI & EBI resources for the molecular domain of bioinformatics, Hands-on session using NCBI-BLAST, Entrez, GENE, UniProt, Muscle and PDB bioinformatics tools and databases.

 **Goals**:
 - Understand course scope, expectations, logistics and [ethics code]({{ site.baseurl }}/ethics/).